 Collaborative writing platform, Forum, Newsletter; Photo album, File upload and download website, Multi-role authority management, Modular, Theme engine, and Multi-language support.
 Download Drupal.

 - Apache, Nginx, Microsoft IIS or PHP Built-in Web Server (Development Only)

-- Drupal is stable that makes it enterprise-friendly with powerful version control.
+- Drupal is stable which makes it enterprise-friendly with powerful version control.

 - Its built-in caching system gives it high speed as compared to other CMS.

 - Drupal security is another benefit of its over other free competitors.

 - Seo friendly out of the box with the help of the Drupal SEO Tools module.

 - Need well resourced hosting services because of high system requirements.